Financial Assistance Information

 The student may owe a repayment if the federal aid disbursed exceeds the percentage the student earned.

-In addition, any student who receives financial assistance and subsequently completely withdraws during the term will automatically be placed on financial aid cancellation (refer to the Satisfactory Academic Progress Policy section for additional information).
+In addition, any student who receives financial assistance and subsequently completely withdraws during the term will automatically be placed on financial aid cancellation (refer to the Satisfactory Academic Progress Policy for additional information).

 Consequences of Unofficial Withdrawal for Aid Recipients